 - Media History digital library — millions of pages of books and magazines from the histories of film, broadcasting, and recorded sound

 - The Unz Review — searchable database that has indexed a large number of periodicals

 - The Internet Archive’s Scholar search engine.

 - FreeBMD — births, marriages & deaths indexes

-- Find My Past (UK) PAID-FOR
+- Find My Past (UK) PAID-FOR, with some free records.

 - Ancestry (UK) PAID-FOR